Trailblazer-Analytics/SQL-Analyst-Pack/01_foundations/README.md

 2. **Day 4-5**: Practice duplicate detection and removal
 3. **Day 6-7**: Master data standardization techniques

-### Week 4: Applied Practice
+### Week 4: Applied Practice & Portfolio
 1. **Day 1-3**: Complete all foundation exercises
-2. **Day 4-5**: Work on capstone project
+2. **Day 4-5**: Create your first analytical project with Git
-3. **Day 6-7**: Review and prepare for intermediate level
+3. **Day 6-7**: Build portfolio and prepare for intermediate level

 ## 🏋️ Hands-On Exercises

-The `exercises/` directory contains practical problems that combine concepts from all modules:
+Each module in the foundations section contains its own `exercises/` directory with practical problems specific to that topic.
+This modular approach ensures focused practice aligned with learning objectives.

 - **Customer Analysis Project** - Explore customer demographics and behavior
 - **Sales Data Investigation** - Analyze transaction patterns and trends